Data management and privacy practices for DocuSign eSignature

 Data deletion and retention

 Customers determine their account’s retention policies.
 For example, in DocuSign eSignature, customers are free to purge their eDocuments at any time and can use the API to verify that a purge has been completed.
 Once an eDocument or its envelope is purged, it’s also purged on a near real-time basis from the active sites.

 Envelope purging is a process to permanently remove documents and their field data from completed and voided envelopes after a specified retention period.
 If a customer purges the envelopes sent from their account, we retain the audit log data (which includes the Certificate of Completion and history) to support our ability to attest to the details of a transaction.
 This behavior is viewed by customers as a valuable feature that allows DocuSign to be a neutral record.

 Audit log data in DocuSign eSignature may include:

 - Envelope addressing information, including sender(s) and signer(s)

 - Authentication methods used by recipients

 DocuSign provides a feature in DocuSign eSignature, when enabled, that allows customer administrators to redact personal data from the audit log as part of the purge process.
 More information on document retention, targeted envelope purge and the redact personal data feature can be found in the DocuSign Support pages.

-The segmentation and systematic encryption (and key escrow management) employed by DocuSign doesn’t allow DocuSign personnel to view or read eDocuments sent through DocuSign eSignature for electronic signature.
+The segmentation and systematic encryption (and key escrow management) employed by DocuSign doesn’t allow DocuSign personnel to view or read eDocument content sent through DocuSign eSignature for electronic signature.
 In accordance with DocuSign’s Acceptable use Policy, only select DocuSign personnel (based on role/responsibility) with a demonstrated need to know have access to transactional data surrounding the envelopes.
-These employees can’t generate or extract reports on the data.

 Such transactional data includes: